Himanshuu-Gupta/WolfTrack/README.md

 - [ ] Reading mails from your inbox and automatically adding/updating the status of the application
 - [ ] Enabling Desktop Notifications

+## Contributions to the Project
+Please refer to the [Contributing.md](https://github.com/Himanshuu-Gupta/WolfTrack/blob/main/CONTRIBUTING.md) if you want to contrbute to the Wolftrack source code.
+Follow all the guidelines mentioned and raise a pull request for the developers to review before the code goes to the main source code.

 ## Contributors 👨‍🏭

 <table>